sublime-music/sublime-music/docs/adapter-api.rst

 1. Choose a name for your configuration parameter.
 The configuration parameter name must be unique within your adapter.

-2. Add a new entry to the return value of your ``get_config_parameters`` function with the key being the name from (1), and the value being a :class:`sublime.adapters.ConfigParamDescriptor`.
+2. Add a new entry to the return value of your :class:`sublime.adapters.Adapter.get_config_parameters` function with the key being the name from (1), and the value being a :class:`sublime.adapters.ConfigParamDescriptor`.
+The order of the keys in the dictionary matters, since the UI uses that to determine the order in which the configuration parameters will be shown in the UI.

-This function should return a dictionary of config parameter names to :class:`sublime.adapters.ConfigParamDescriptor` objects which describe the various options that a user can configure on your adapter.
+3. Add any verifications that are necessary for your configuration parameter in your :class:`sublime.adapters.Adapter.verify_configuration` function.
+If you parameter descriptor has ``required = True``, then that parameter is guaranteed to appear in the configuration.

-This function should return a dictionary of verification error strings for each of the values passed in to it.
+4. The configuration parameter will be passed into your :class:`sublime.adapters.Adapter.init` function.
+It is guaranteed that the ``verify_configuration`` will have been called first, so there is no need to re-verify the config that is passed.

 Implementing Data Retrieval Methods
 -----------------------------------